 - Cruciate disease

-- Cancer: mast cell tumours; osteosarcoma; melanoma; soft tissue sarcoma; brain tumour and others
+- Cancer: mast cell tumours; osteosarcoma; melanoma; soft tissue sarcoma; brain tumour; lymphoma

 - Osteochondrosis – stifle and shoulder